 Face tracking is detecting a set of faces in frame 1 of a video, establishing a correspondence between the frames, and maintaining a unique ID for each of the faces throughout the video.
-It is being used in different scenarios ranging from: video surveillance where a target face is tracked to observe the target person’s movement; privacy-protection where a face is replaced or blurred; and entertainment where target face is replaced with cartoons, or blended with a super star’s face.
+It is being used in different scenarios ranging from video surveillance where a target face is tracked to observe the target person’s movement; privacy-protection where a face is replaced or blurred; and entertainment where the target face is replaced with cartoons, or blended with a super star’s face.

-Imagine what you could do with face tracking …💭 create your our home surveillance system so that when an unrecognised person walks in your front door, it keeps a track of his/her movements and alerts you, count number of people walking in and out of your building, or create an app that replaces your face with a smiley 😃 while creating a dance video to share on your YouTube channel.
+Imagine what you could do with face tracking …💭 create your our home surveillance system so that when an unrecognized person walks in your front door, it keeps a track of his/her movements and alerts you, count number of people walking in and out of your building, or create an app that replaces your face with a smiley 😃 while creating a dance video to share on your YouTube channel.

 In this post, I will teach you how to create a simple face tracking system in Python by dividing the task into two steps:

 1. Face detection

 By the end of this post, you will be able to detect faces in the first frame and track all the detected faces in the subsequent frames.